team-perfect-deliverables/charlie/README.md

 The chips are 100, 25, and 5 from left to right on the table.)
 3. Invoke the *Courier* to send the bet to Dealer.
 The returned Hid is the hand id for the hand.
 4. Wait for _startGame_.
-At this point Rachel can only observe the game until it is its turn.
+At this point Gerty can only observe the game until it is its turn.
-This is an opportunity for Rachel to count cards since every card is sent to all players bound for the respective hand identified by the hand id.
+This is an opportunity for Gerty to count cards since every card is sent to all players bound for the respective hand identified by the hand id.
-6. When Rachel receives _play_, it must respond with hit, double-down, or stay.
+6. When Gerty receives _play_, it must respond with hit, double-down, or stay.
 Hits arrive via the _deal_ message.
-7. After Rachel stays, busts, gets a blackjack, or Charlie, it must wait for _endGame_ when the game is over.
+7. After Gerty stays, busts, gets a blackjack, or Charlie, it must wait for _endGame_ when the game is over.
 8. Go to step 1.

-To play a double-down, Rachel does the following:
+To play a double-down, Gerty does the following:

 1. Invoke _dubble_ on the hand id.
 This doubles the bet in the hand.
 2. Invoke _dubble_ on Courier.
 This send the play to the Dealer.
 3. Invoke _dubble_ on the table.
 This doubles the wager on the table.

-Of course, after double-down,  Rachel is done for the game and just waits for endGame.
+Of course, after double-down,  Gerty is done for the game and just waits for endGame.